sheisc/COMP9024/README.md

 ## Algorithm Visualization

+A picture is more than a thousand words.

 To aid understanding, we have visualized most of the algorithms (e.g., [COMP9024/Trees/Ast2Dot](./Trees/Ast2Dot/README.md)) discussed in COMP9024.

 ## [Algorithms + Data Structures = Programs](https://en.wikipedia.org/wiki/Algorithms_%2B_Data_Structures_%3D_Programs)